 It is important to remember that Cremant can be made in eight different French wine regions.
 Each region uses different grape varieties and has a different micro climate which produce different flavours and aromas.
 For example, Cremant de Loire from the Loire Valley uses primarily Chenin Blanc as the base grape for their style of Cremant which is different to Cremant from Alsace referenced above.

 If you try Cremant from each of the different regions you will notice subtle differences in taste.
 As a starting point we recommend you try some from either Burgundy, Alsace or the Loire Valley.

 There are eight different French wine regions producing it in France.
 These are Alsace, Bordeaux, Bourgogne, Die, Jura, Limoux, Loire, and the latest addition Savoie in the Alps.
-As consumers become more educated on sparkling wine, Cremant sales will continue to rise 2020.
-Cremant is better value for money than Champagne and the difference in quality is marginal.
+As consumers become more educated on sparkling wine, Cremant sales will continue to rise 2022.
+Cremant is better value for money than Champagne and the difference in quality is marginal in our opinion.

 There are two primary differences between Cremant and Champagne.
 These are:

 - A Sparkling wine can only be called Champagne if it is made in the Champagne wine region.
 Cremant is sparkling wine made outside of the Champagne region.
 There are eight different regions in France making Cremant.

 - Champagne is made from Chardonnay, Pinot Noir and Pinot Meunier grape varieties.
 Cremant is made from grapes which are synonymous to the regions they are being produced.
 These can be different to the three used to make Champagne.

 Fact: Ageing affects the taste of sparkling wine, with more complex dried fruit flavours and nuttiness as it gets older.
 Some wine collectors will age vintage Champagne with the objective of selling wine for a profit down the track.